Marvin Lewis: 2011–2015

 The 2013 season was one of the most successful in Lewis's career as head coach.
-Cincinnati finished with an 11–5 record and won their third division title since 2002.
-They were upset in the first round of the playoffs by the 9–7 San Diego Chargers, a team they had beaten earlier in the season 20–13.
+Cincinnati finished with an 11–5 record and won their third division title since 2005 and finished undefeated at home for the first time since 1988.
+However, they were upset in the first round of the playoffs by the 9–7 San Diego Chargers, a team they had beaten earlier in the season 17-10.
 It was the third consecutive season that ended in a wild card round playoff loss for Cincinnati.

 By 2014, Lewis acquired considerable authority over football operations.
 Owner Mike Brown was still reckoned as the team's de facto general manager and retains the final say on football matters, but ceded most authority over day-to-day personnel matters to Lewis.

 In 2014, Lewis became the 37th coach in NFL history to record 100 regular season wins.
 The Bengals continued their playoff streak, posting a 10–5–1 record.
 They held the fifth seed in the AFC playoffs and drew the 11–5 Indianapolis Colts as their first-round opponent.
 In week 7, the Bengals had been shut out 27–0 in Indianapolis.
-They lost again 26–13, despite having 13–10 lead at halftime.
+They lost again 26–10, being outscored 16-0 in the second half after being tied at halftime.
 With the Bengals' defeat, Lewis tied Jim E. Mora for the most postseason losses as a head coach without a win.
 There was some speculation that Lewis's head coaching job was on thin ice after a fourth consecutive first-round playoff exit, but on April 22, 2015, Lewis signed an extension with the Bengals through 2016.

 Cincinnati started out the 2015 season with an 8–0 record, the best start in franchise history.
 The team finished the year 12–4, the best record of Lewis' head coaching tenure and marking only the third time the Bengals had ever recorded 12 wins.
-However, the team was eliminated in a first-round wild card game for the fifth straight year, this time against divisional rival Pittsburgh Steelers.
+However, the team was eliminated in a first-round wild card game for the fifth straight year, this time against their divisional rivals, the Pittsburgh Steelers.
 Leading 16–15 near the end of the fourth quarter, Lewis faced criticism for not keeping his players under control after penalties drawn by Vontaze Burfict and Adam Jones moved the Steelers into field goal range and allowed them to make a game-winning kick with eighteen seconds remaining.
 The defeat made Lewis the first NFL coach to lose seven postseason games without any wins and the Bengals the first NFL team to lose five straight playoff games in the opening round.